commercelayer/dato-plugin/README.md

 ![Application credentials](docs/app-credentials.png)

-> **BACKWORD COMPATIBILITY** — Please note that if you are upgrading from a previous version (older than `v2.0.0`) you neeed to change your plugin settings to use an integration app because old datocms Commerce Layer apps have been dismissed and don't work with the new versions of the plugin.
+> **BACKWORD COMPATIBILITY** — Please note that if you are upgrading from a previous version (older than `v2.0.0`) you neeed to change your plugin settings to use an _integration_ app because old _datocms_ Commerce Layer apps have been dismissed and don't work with the new versions of the plugin.

-Go in your Commerce Layer dashboard > Organization > Integration and create a new `datocms` application.
-It should look something like this:

 ## Plugin configuration (DatoCMS)